luxeon/children-budget/README.md

    docker compose -f docker/docker-compose.yml --env-file docker/.env up -d
    ```
 3. The application will be available on `http://localhost:8080` (public dashboard) and protected endpoints can be accessed using the credentials from `.env`.

-## Features

-- Parents can manage balances and transactions for each child via authenticated `/users/{id}` pages.
-- Children can view their balances and transaction histories through public read-only `/dashboard/{id}` pages.
-- Basic authentication protects all management endpoints, while dashboards stay public.
-- A Quartz-powered daily job (run on a cron schedule) credits each child with an age-based bonus, keeping allowances fresh automatically.

 ## Technology Stack